zonArt/openlp/documentation/manual/source/troubleshooting.rst

 Due to copyright restrictions OpenLP cannot download an entire Bible.
 It can only download the section you search for.
 If you do not have an internet connection where you intend to use OpenLP you will need to have another source for scripture.
-For more information please see :ref:`bibleimporter` for more options to acquire Bibles.
+For more information and options on acquiring bibles please see :ref:`bibleimporter` for more information.